Laura-Kimble/mtb-trails/README.md

 Lastly, I used Non-negative matrix factorization (NMF) in sklearn using the singletracks descriptions, with similar featurization.
 I plotted reconstruction error against a varying number of topics between two and fourteen, but this showed a nearly perfect inverse linear relationship -- the more topics used, the smaller the error but there was no obvious "elbow", so I didn't find this very useful.

 After trying various parameters, the model with the most coherent topics (subjectively) seemed to be 6 topics, using all stopwords including biking-specific words, no lemmatization, and bigrams.
-These topics sound distinct, and seem to categorize different types of trails and/or different topics that may be present in the description (talking about the trail/ride itself vs. other activities and things to see in the area.)
+These topics sound distinct, and seem to categorize different types of trails and/or different topics that may be present in the description (talking about the trail/ride itself vs. other activities and things to see in the area).
+The reconstruction error was 29.3.

     Topic 0: